birukbelihu/AnalogClockView/README.md

 A Minimalist, Highly Customizable, Easy To Use Analog Clock View For Android

+# Features

+- Lightweight And Easy To Use
+- Highly Customizable Check The Sample App For More Info
+- Real-Time Updates

 # Installation

 Add Jitpack Repository In The Project Level build.gradle File Of Your Project.